ceramicnetwork/docs/docs/reference/self-id/modules/web.md

 [`SelfID`](../classes/web.SelfID.md) classes to provide APIs for authenticating a DID to allow writing records, in addition to reading them.

-DID authentication leverages 3ID Connect, which only works in browsers, therefore the `web` module can only be used in browsers.
+DID authentication leverages DID Session, which only works in browsers, therefore the `web` module can only be used in browsers.
 The [`core`](core.md) module can be used to read public records in browsers as well as Node environments.